 Since the implementation of the Employment Equity Act in 1995, promoting equal opportunities in the workplace, the number of women and visible minorities working in the banking industry has steadily increased.

-Statistics from 2020 show that 55.1% of bank employees are women.
+Statistics show that around 55% of bank employees are women.
 However, among the senior managers, only 38.5% are women.
 The picture is more equal among middle managers with 48.5% being female.

 People from visible minorities hold 21.2% of senior management roles and 37.2% of middle management positions.
 6.3% of the workforce identify as having a disability and only around 3,300 were from Indigenous communities.